team-telnyx/telnyx-java/docs/TeXmlRestCommandsApi.md

         TeXmlRestCommandsApi apiInstance = new TeXmlRestCommandsApi(defaultClient);
         String accountSid = "accountSid_example"; // String | The id of the account the resource belongs to.
         String conferenceSid = "conferenceSid_example"; // String | The ConferenceSid that uniquely identifies a conference.
-        String status = "status_example"; // String | The new status of the resource.
-Specifying `completed` will end the conference and hang up all participants.
+        String callControlId = "callControlId_example"; // String | Unique identifier and token for controlling the call String supervisorRole = "barge"; // String | Sets the participant as a supervisor for the conference.
+A conference can have multiple supervisors. \\\"barge\\\" means the supervisor enters the conference as a normal participant.
+This is the same as \\\"none\\\". \\\"monitor\\\" means the supervisor is muted but can hear all participants. \\\"whisper\\\" means that only the specified \\\"whisper_call_control_ids\\\" can hear the supervisor.
+Defaults to \\\"none\\\".
-        String announceUrl = "announceUrl_example"; // String | The URL we should call to announce something into the conference.
-The URL may return an MP3 file, a WAV file, or a TwiML document that contains <Play>, <Say>, <Pause>, or <Redirect> verbs.
+        String commandId = "commandId_example"; // String | Use this field to avoid execution of duplicate commands.
+Telnyx will ignore subsequent commands with the same `command_id` as one that has already been executed.
-        String announceMethod = "GET"; // String | The HTTP method used to call the `AnnounceUrl`.
-Defaults to `POST`. try {
+        List<String> whisperCallControlIds = Arrays.asList(); // List<String> | Array of unique call_control_ids the supervisor can whisper to.
+If none provided, the supervisor will join the conference as a monitoring participant only. try {
-            ConferenceResource result = apiInstance.updateTexmlConference(accountSid, conferenceSid, status, announceUrl, announceMethod);
+            ConferenceResource result = apiInstance.updateTexmlConference(accountSid, conferenceSid, callControlId, supervisorRole, commandId, whisperCallControlIds);
             System.out.println(result);
         } catch (ApiException e) {
             System.err.println("Exception when calling TeXmlRestCommandsApi#updateTexmlConference");